-After completing the map phase, you're ready to match your entities.
 The match phase specifies how to combine your datasets into a unified customer profile dataset.
+After completing the map step in the data unification process, you're ready to match your entities.
 The match phase requires at least two mapped entities.

 Specify the match order

-Go to Unify > Match and select Set order to start the match phase.
+Go to Data > Unify > Match and select Set order to start the match phase.

-The Primary entity is matched with Entity 2.
-The dataset that results from the first match is matched with Entity 3.
-In this example, we only selected two matches, but the system can support more.
+The primary entity eCommerce:eCommerceContacts is matched with the next entity LoyaltyScheme:loyCustomers.
+The dataset that results from the first match step is matched with the following entity if you have more than two entities.

 There are two considerations that can help you choose the hierarchy of your entities: